TexasInstruments/edgeai-tensorlab/torchmodelopt/docs/quantization.md

 ## How to quantize models
+- TIDL supports pre-quantized models, where the pre-quantization can be performed in Pytorch itself.
+Pre-quantized models can help to get better accuracy or to make the TIDL compilation faster.
+This repositiory deals with the methods to perform Pre-Training Quantization as well as the Quantization Aware Training.
 - TIDL PTQ: On all the supported devices, TIDL supports PTQ using float models.
 For more details of TIDL PTQ, see the documentation of [edgeai-tidl-tools](https://github.com/TexasInstruments/edgeai-tidl-tools)
 - Using edgeai-benchmark wrapper: [edgeai-benchmark](https://github.com/TexasInstruments/edgeai-benchmark) is a wrapper over edgeai-tidl-tools and it is used to compile models in our Model Zoo.
 The compilation parameters for each model is listed in the [config file published along with the models](https://github.com/TexasInstruments/edgeai-modelzoo/blob/main/models/configs.yaml).
 This is a yaml representation of [edgeai-benchmark/configs](https://github.com/TexasInstruments/edgeai-benchmark/configs)
-- TIDL also supports pre-quantized models, where the pre-quantization can be performed in Pytorch itself.
-Pre-quantized models can help to get better accuracy or to make the TIDL compilation faster.
-This repositiory deals with the methods to perform Pre-Training Quantization as well as the Quantization Aware Training.

 ## How to create pre-quantized models